mythology-and-legends-in-warfare

 Syncretism in Battle Charms

 The old talismanic magic persisted for centuries under a thin Christian veneer.
 Anglo-Saxon medical and leech-books, such as the Lacnunga manuscript (10th century), contain charms for protection and healing that explicitly mix Christian invocations with older Germanic formulas.
-The "Nine Herbs Charm" and the "Journey Charm" invoke both Christ and references to pagan concepts (like Woden as a healer).
+The "Nine Herbs Charm" invokes the healing power of Woden alongside Christ, and the "Journey Charm" calls upon both the Trinity and the protection of the "mighty Woden" for travelers.
 Runic inscriptions continued to be carved onto weapons in the Christian period, often alongside Latin prayers or crosses.
+The Franks Casket (ca. 700 CE) depicts the story of the Germanic hero Wayland alongside the Adoration of the Magi—a powerful example of syncretism.
 The sword of King Raedwald (Sutton Hoo) is a prime example: it has pagan boar symbols but was deposited in a burial mound that shows clear Christian influences.
 This syncretism proves that the deep structure of the Saxon warrior ethos—the need for divine alliance, the power of the vow, and the magic of the weapon—remained remarkably stable even as the names and rituals changed.

 The Legacy of the Saxon War-Gods